TrustLevel/Cardano-DeFi-Smart-Contracts/README.md

 1. Fork the repository.
 2. Create a new branch for your feature or bug fix.
 3. Submit a pull request with detailed descriptions of your changes.

-## Acknowledgements

-This project will be developed as part of a **Project Catalyst** proposal on the **Cardano blockchain**.
-We thank the community for their feedback and support in guiding the development of this library.

 ---